 Setting your price tier is both exciting and terrifying.
 It’s wonderful to think of finally earning money off your writing, but you also might worry whether you’re setting your price too low or too high.
 This is truly a very individual choice—simply ask for what you think your book is worth.
 I personally priced Vita and the Monsters of Moorhouse at $2.99 since it seemed fair, and also because it was what I was already charging on Amazon.
 There really is no right or wrong way to do this—just go with your gut.

-You can also set the rating for your book, which is exactly like the ones movies receive.
+You can set the rating for your book as well, which is exactly like the ones movies receive.
 Here’s a breakdown of what each of these ratings means so you can better decide how to rate your story.

 5) Select Your Genre/Tags